 An Ooltewah-Collegedale area native, Dawn is proud to be a part of Chattanooga’s growth and is happy to call it home again.
 She graduated from the University of Tennessee Knoxville with a Bachelor of Architecture in 2002.
 After two years as part of a team creating animal habitats for the Smithsonian National Zoological Park, Dawn returned to Knoxville to practice architecture, gaining experience focused on restaurants, retail, civic, historic preservation and multi-family housing projects.

 Since moving back to Chattanooga, Dawn has found new beginnings with the Tinker Ma team.
 She advocates for quality design and collaboration while helping clients navigate the building process – and aims to have fun along the way.
 Dawn is a licensed architect who serves as Secretary for AIA Chattanooga and provides mentorship for the AIA- STEM school partnership to propel the education of architecture by working with local high school students.

-Design Professional, LEED AP, EDAC
+Architect, AIA, LEED AP, EDAC

 Jessica has 10 years of experience in commercial, health care and hospitality projects for firms in Tennessee, South Carolina, Kansas and Alabama.
 Whether thinking strategically through efficient space planning and creative solutions for achieving client objectives or maximizing a tight budget, Jessica has a passion for problem solving through design.

 Jessica holds bachelor’s degrees in Architecture and Construction Science and Management from Clemson University.
 In 2013, she completed a Masters of Architecture from the University of Kansas with an emphasis in Health Care Design and thesis in environments for aging.